-To track specific clicks an ad, Google Ads or Search Ads 360 can generate a case-sensitive ID.
-Generating a click ID is required for some links between Google products (such as Search Ads 360 and Google Analytics), and you can use the ID to attribute offline conversions to specific site visits.
+The click ID is required to enable some links between Google products (such as Search Ads 360 and Google Analytics), and you can use the ID to attribute offline conversions to specific site visits.

-If you enable auto-tagging in Google Ads, Google Ads generates a click ID when your ad is shown.
-As a result, if a user clicks on a particular ad impression multiple times, those clicks will be associated with only one GCLID.
+Google Ads accounts managed by Search Ads 360 automatically generate click IDs.
+(Auto-tagging causes Google Ads to generate click IDs, and Search Ads 360 requires Google Ads accounts to use auto-tagging.)
+Google Ads generates a click ID when your ad is shown.
+As a result, if a user clicks on a particular ad impression multiple times, those clicks will be associated with only one click ID.
 Landing page visits for the exact same impression will share the same click ID.

 gclsrc are reserved parameter names: Search Ads 360 uses them and does not de-duplicate if you also use them.

 If you want the click ID and click source to be available in additional parameters with names other than

 gclsrc, use Search Ads 360 custom parameters or macros.